akront1104/Relax_Inc_Data_Science_Challenge/README.md

-# Relax_Inc_Data_Science_Challenge
+# Relax Inc. Data Challenge
-Identify which factors predict future user adoption.
+A data analysis interview challenge that focuses on identifying the best features to predict future user adoption.